TheMarlboroMan/libdansdl2/README.md

 	- We should actually take a look at the whole code...
 There's a lot of things that are only defined and never used.
 - Keep clearing old SDL_Rect functions.
 	- At least on the video part.
-- Remove the two different rendering functions (with and without camera): use a default camera value.
 - Maybe get rid of most of the hierarchy: it's way too convoluted and the whole position and clipping is a bit rancid.
 - Get rid of filled vs wireframe classes?.
 The only difference is at rendering and doesn't make much sense.
 - Cleanup warnings.